Getting started

 that you can use; but when these aren't enough you can write your own.

-, however most steps will also have a constructor
+define is execute, however most steps will also have a constructor in which

 they accept their arguments (some of which may be dependencies) and may also